romanhaa/Cerebro/README.md

 Therefore, it can also be run on web servers and Linux machines, requiring only R and a set of R packages.

 Input data needs to be prepared using the [cerebroPrepare](https://github.com/romanhaa/cerebroPrepare) R package which was built specifically for this purpose.
-It offers functionality to export a [Seurat](https://satijalab.org/seurat/) object to the correct format in a single step.
+It offers functionality to export a [Seurat](https://satijalab.org/seurat/) object (both v2 and v3 are supported) to the correct format in a single step.
 The file should be saved either with the `.rds` or `.crb` extension, indicating that internally it is an RDS object.
 Furthermore, the cerebroPrepare package also provides functions to perform a set of (optional) analyses, e.g. pathway enrichment analysis based on marker gene lists of groups of cells.